Types of socialism: Communism

 Both communism and socialism eventually accorded with the adherents' and opponents' cultural attitude towards religion.
-In Christian Europe, communism was believed to be the atheist way of life.
-In Protestant England, communism was too culturally and aurally close to the Roman Catholic communion rite, hence English atheists denoted themselves socialists.
+In Christian Europe, communism was believed to be an atheist way of life.
+In Protestant England, communism was too culturally and aurally close to the Roman Catholic communion rite, hence English atheists denoted themselves as socialists.
 Friedrich Engels argued that in 1848, at the time when The Communist Manifesto was first published, "socialism was respectable on the continent, while communism was not".
 The Owenites in England and the Fourierists in France were considered respectable socialists while working-class movements that "proclaimed the necessity of total social change" denoted themselves communists.
 This latter branch of socialism produced the communist work of Étienne Cabet in France and Wilhelm Weitling in Germany.

-The dominant forms of communism are based on Marxism, but non-Marxist versions of communism such as anarchist communism and Christian communism also exist.
+The dominant forms of communism are based on Marxism, but there are also non-Marxist versions of communism such as anarchist communism and Christian communism.
 According to The Oxford Handbook of Karl Marx, "Marx used many terms to refer to a post-capitalist society—positive humanism, socialism, Communism, realm of free individuality, free association of producers, etc. He used these terms completely interchangeably.
-The notion that "socialism" and "Communism" are distinct historical stages is alien to his work and only entered the lexicon of Marxism after his death".
+The notion that 'socialism' and 'Communism' are distinct historical stages is alien to his work and only entered the lexicon of Marxism after his death".